BCDA-APS/bs_model_instrument/docs/source/guides/template_creation.rst

 Steps to Create Repository
 ------------------------

-1. On GitHub, navigate to the main page of the repository.
+1. On GitHub, navigate to the main page of the `BITS starter repository <https://github.com/BCDA-APS/BITS-Starter-Repo/tree/main>`_.

 2. Above the file list, click "Use this template".